UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

 You should have the tools to do this.
 First, write a couple tests.

 Then decide what to subclass for the header elements?
-WHich of the base classes you've developed are most like a header?
+Which of the base classes you've developed is most like a header?

 Then think about how you will update the ``__init__`` of your header subclass.
 It will need to take an extra parameter -- the level of the header: